 Throne of Eldraine didn’t bring us Llanowar Elves.
 However, we did get Gilded Goose, which is better in some spots, but worse in others.

 Rampaging Ferocidon was banned along with a bunch of other cards, which already rotated out in 2018.
 Dinosaur remained on the banlist until a couple of weeks before the rotation.
 Then it was unbanned to keep Field of the Dead decks in check.
 It was the first card that was ever unbanned in Standard.

 If you want to make sure that you won’t miss any important news in the MTG world, be sure to follow us on Facebook or Instagram.
 Besides all the info you need, we create daily MTG memes.
 What’s not to like?

 With the Standard rotation there will surely be one or more code to use on MTGA, so bookmark our list of all codes for free stuff.
-If you want to know more about Throne of Eldraine you can check it here.
+If you want to know more about the newest set check Zendikar Rising spoilers here.